rsmease/algo-datastructures-notes/interview_topics/networking.md

 ## Serving Assets

 - A CDN is great because it enables two features: (1) local caching of resources for faster retrieval and (2) paralell retrieval of resource from multiple servers
-- Static content can be loaded with the header overhead associated with requests for dynamic assets, leading to faster retrieval of static assets
+- Static content can be loaded without the header overhead associated with requests for dynamic assets, leading to faster retrieval of static assets
 - Minify assets and combine assets (sprite images) where possible to reduce the number of requests

 ## Long-Polling